markanderstam/sye-tools/sye-aks/README.md

 AKS is currently not capable of configuring this automatically, and thus `sye aks` has to handle this specifically:

 * The `sye aks cluster-create` command adds public IPv4 addresses to the primary IP configuration of each worker node.
-* The `sye aks cluster-scale` adds public IPv4 addresses for worker nodes thats lacks them, and cleanups old IPv4 addresses of worker nodes that are no longer present in the cluster.

 ### Firewall Reconfiguration